-“It was expensive to provide services,” Moore testified.
-“If you don’t provide services and go to the CVA, right, it’s more expensive.”
+“It was expensive to provide services,” Hogan attorney Ronald Moore asked.
+“If you don’t provide services and go to the CVA route, that’s not as expensive.”

 Social workers were told how to record their time under specific billing codes, which referenced whether Cherokee County, the state or the federal government would pay.
 Payments to those entities were determined by a three-digit number.